Lupin3000/Tello-Python/readme.md

 (venv) $ pip3 freeze
 ```

 > For more details, have a look on the [Wiki](https://github.com/Lupin3000/Tello-Python/wiki/Installation).
+There, various systems are discussed in more detail.

 ## Usage